Groups sue EPA for stronger ozone protections

 “We need proactive federal intervention to meet these health-based standards in Texas, but we’re willing to sue for help too,” said Downwinders at Risk Director Jim Schermbeck.
 “Asking the State of Texas to enforce the Clean Air Act in 2022 is like asking the State of Mississippi to enforce the Civil Rights Act in 1965.
 Texans overwhelmingly want cleaner air, but they need EPA, and groups like these, to be their advocates.
 Their state leadership has abandoned them.”

 “Every year, the majority of Marylanders continue to suffer the consequences of breathing unhealthy air.
-Poor air quality disproportionately impacts communities of color and low-income communities,” said Josh Tulkin, director, Sierra Club, Maryland Chapter.
+Poor air quality disproportionately impacts communities of color and low-income communities,” said Josh Tulkin, director of the Sierra Club, Maryland Chapter.
 “Maryland must take bold steps to reduce pollution from cars and trucks, reduce burning fossil fuels to heat our buildings, and transition from coal and gas to clean energy.
 It is critical that the EPA properly designate our air quality to ensure the state of Maryland has accurate information and takes the necessary steps to address this ongoing public health issue.”

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.